se-cloud-weur/prisma-python-scripts/README.md

 Update the `.env` file with your Prisma Cloud API credentials

-# Prisma Cloud API Credentials
+## Prisma Cloud API Credentials
 ```
 PRISMA_API_URL=<your_prisma_cloud_api_url>
 PRISMA_ACCESS_KEY=<your_prisma_access_key>
 PRISMA_SECRET_KEY=<your_prisma_secret_key>
 ```

-### Options
+## Options

-Scripts are available in the following high level folders, dependent on their relevant function -application security
+Scripts are available in the following high level folders dependent on their relevant function/ -application security
 -cloud security
 -runtime security

-###Cloud Security
+### Cloud Security
 ```
 vuln-query-download.py
+```
 Vulnerability export from the unified dashboard, An RQL can be provided for customisation and the results will get delivered to a csv file.
 This can be used for code, deploy and runtime assets and can include filters such as risk factors
-```

 ### Usage